psf/black/README.md

 * typing stub files (`.pyi`) are now formatted in a style that is consistent with PEP 484 (#207, #210)

+* progress when reformatting many files is now reported incrementally

 * fixed trailers (content with brackets) being unnecessarily exploded into their own lines after a dedented closing bracket (#119)